 If you are in Gulf Shores it is worth it to head out to the farm, bring a picnic lunch, and ride horses.
 When you get there they come and pick you up and give you a hayride out to the stable.
 Then you get a few instructions and hop on to head out on the trails.
 When you get back the guide will bring some carrots out so the kids can feed and pet their horses.

 It was a lot of fun and a great relaxing way to spend the afternoon away from the fun and craziness of Gulf Shores and the beach.

 We saw quite a few dolphins on the trip and were even able to see some playing in the waves right next to the boat.
-If you do head out at dinner time and the kids are hungry you can buy dinner at one of the restaurants by the Wharf and bring it on board.
+If you do head out at dinner time or for the sunset cruise and the kids are hungry you can buy dinner at one of the restaurants by the Wharf and bring it on board.
 They also have a concession stand on the boat if you wanted to purchase some snacks.

 After the dolphin cruise we headed over to the Wharf area to play some mini golf.
 The course was fun with a beach/ocean vibe and perfect for the kids.
 We all grabbed a club and a ball and completed the 18 hole course.
 I think about half way in we stopped keeping score and just had fun!

 Next we headed over to the Ferris Wheel.
 Any time we see a ferris wheel the kids want to go on it and this was no exception.
 By this time it was dark so we jumped on and were able to catch the Wharf’s nightly light show from the ferris wheel.
 It was a the perfect (totally unplanned) time to go!